Ritesh9793/EmployeeSalary-Payroll/README.md

 # EmployeeSalary-Payroll

-This iproject is based on Java only for terminal presentation.
+This project is based on Java only for terminal presentation.

 This project showcases how an employee is being paid in various private sector companies.